biboletin/biboletin/README.md

 - 👋 Hi, I’m @biboletin
-- 👀 I’m interested in Web development, networking, security, linux, clean code
+- 👀 I’m interested in PHP, Laravel, MySQL, JavaScript, Web development, Networking, Security, Linux, Clean code, Clean architecture, Other programming languages.
-- 🌱 I’m currently learning Laravel, linux, networking
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 biboletin/biboletin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.